 5. Or you could go for the popular steam punk look with an old top hat and goggles, plus a heavy overcoat.

-7. Cut a jagged edge off old tea shirts/ trousers for a elf/goblin tunic or even a zombie outfit.
+7. Cut a jagged edge off old t-shirts/trousers for an elf/goblin tunic, or even a zombie outfit.

 8. Zombie outfits by definition ought to be home made.

 9. And don’t forget that old childhood favourite of sticking a white sheet over your head and painting on some black ghostly eyes.

 10. Think Peaky Blinders crossed with Lord of the Rings and a bit of The Last Showman and you are on the right track

 ** Read about our investigation into plastic waste generated from Halloween costumes here: The Scariest Thing About Halloween is Plastic **